• Skip to primary navigation

 • Unsalted butter - If you need to substitute with salted butter, reduce the amount of salt to ¼ teaspoon.

 • Egg whites - Egg whites can not be substituted with whole eggs.
 Using egg whites in this recipe makes your cupcakes light, fluffy, and white.
-If you want to use whole eggs (with the yolk) to make cupcakes, I suggest trying my vanilla homemade cupcakes recipe.
+If you want to use whole eggs (with the yolk) to make cupcakes, try my vanilla homemade cupcakes recipe.
 It uses the same ingredients (in slightly different measurements), is written to use two whole eggs, and can be filled with strawberry filling.

 Mixing cupcake batter and pouring into a cupcake pan.